whitneyburton/portfolios/students/1602/christopher-soden/20160311-christopher-soden-m1.markdown

 establish relationships between data elements and answer certain questions from the data.
 This project definitely developed our skills with hashes.
-The complexity of the data hashes we had to create from the files and the hash-parameters passed into and returned from the methods made this a most challenging problem.
+The complexity of the data hashes we had to create and the hash-parameters passed into and returned from the methods made this a most challenging problem.
 The spec requires some rather long method names; their length made their purpose clear, but it also meant that reusing them in more involved computations lead to